Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Random Orbit sander on Wood Slab

-While a drum sander is a great next step for finishing a section of wood flattened by a router sled, most woodworkers won’t have this sander or the piece is simply too heavy.
+While a drum sander is a logical next step for finishing a section of wood flattened by a router sled, most woodworkers won’t have this sander, or the piece is too heavy.

 And, unfortunately, a drum sander can cause more damage to large pieces than good.